 Traditionally, severe cases of sciatica have been relieved with open-back surgery to remove the disc altogether.
-This type of surgery usually involves general anesthesia and, typically, an extensive recovery period as well as the risks that go along with hospitalization and surgery.
+This type of surgery usually involves an extensive recovery period as well as the risks that go along with hospitalization and surgery.
 But, Laser Spine Institute (LSI) now offers alternative treatments to relieve your sciatica symptoms.
 Our minimally invasive endoscopic bulging disc treatments include:

 - Percutaneous endoscopic discectomy